agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Note**: Not sure of the value of reading papers to come to this conclusion. so skipping for now.

+---

-**Claim**: Jones' consumption equivalent welfare measure allows comparisons across time for a given country
+**Claim**: Jones' consumption equivalent welfare measure allows comparisons across time for a given country.

-**Note**: Isn't that like literally every other measure.
-Skip.
+**re-write Claim**: Jones' consumption equivalent welfare measure can be computed for different times.

+**Note**: Skipped as not interesting.

+---

 **Claim**: Jones' consumption equivalent welfare measure allows comparisons across countries.

-**Note**: It's like every other measure.
-Skip.
-???
+**re-write Claim**: Jones' consumption equivalent welfare measure can be computed for different countries.

+**Note**: Skipped as not interesting.

 ---